BrightspaceUI/labs/README.md

 npm start
 ```

+D2L employees can also view the latest main-branch demos at https://live.d2l.dev/BrightspaceUI/labs/.

 ### Versioning and Releasing

 This repo is configured to use `semantic-release`.
 Commits prefixed with `fix:` and `feat:` will trigger patch and minor releases when merged to `main`.